Uploading Data from CSV Files - GUI Mode

 - Save the configuration file and start uploading the data.

 - It is mandatory that the each batch size should not exceed 20 MB or 100,000 records.

 4. Can I allow the shared user to upload the data into my table?

 Yes, you can allow your shared users to upload data into your tables using Upload Tool.
 Follow the steps given below to do this.

-- Login into database owner's account.
+- Login into Workspace Administrator's account.